Peter Seabrook: Gardening writer and broadcaster dies aged 86

 A former BBC Gardeners' World presenter, he also authored numerous gardening books and wrote regularly for horticultural trade titles.

-His daughter Alison Seabrook-Moore described him as "an inspiration".
+His daughter Alison Seabrook Moore described him as "an inspiration".

 She said: "He was working at full throttle until the end."